- [Announcer] This is a production of WEDU PBS, Tampa, St. Petersburg, Sarasota.

 Send us your comments at email@example.com.

-From all of us here at WEDU, have a great weekend, and happy Earth Day.
+And from all of us here at WEDU, have a great weekend, and go Rays.

-(dramatic music) - [Announcer] "Florida This Week" is a production of WEDU, who is solely responsible for its content.
+(upbeat music) (upbeat music continues) - [Announcer] "Florida This Week" is a production of WEDU, who is solely responsible for its content.